On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Diffusions

-Reinterpreting the estimator in (\ref{eq:bpe}), we are exploiting the fact that ${{P}}_{\mathbbm{Z}^x|R(X)}(X)$ is precisely the probability a Poisson process of rate $1$ on the graph $\mathcal{G}_A:=\left\{(a,b):a\in [0,T],\, b\in \left[0,\phi\left(X_{[0,T]}\right)-L_X\right]\right\}$ contains no points.
-As this is a difficult space in which to simulate a Poisson process, we are instead simulating a Poisson process of rate $1$ on the larger graph $\mathcal{G}_P:=\left\{(a,b):a\in [0,T],\, b\in \left[0,U_X-L_X\right]\right\}$ (which is easier as $U_X-L_X$ is a constant) and then conducting Poisson thinning (accepting the entire sample path if there are no Poisson points in $\mathcal{G}_A\subseteq \mathcal{G}_P$).\\ \\ As $\mathcal{G}_P$ can be much larger than $\mathcal{G}_A$ the resulting exact algorithm can be inefficient and computationally expensive.
-In this section we propose an \textit{adaptive} scheme which exploits the simulation of intermediate skeletal points of the proposal sample path in \algUEA.
-In particular, note that each simulated skeletal point implicitly provides information regarding the layer the sample path is contained within in both the sub-interval before and after it.
-As such, by simulating each point separately we can use this information to construct a modified proposal $\mathcal{G}^M_P\subseteq \mathcal{G}_P$, composed of a Poisson process with piecewise constant intensity, for the simulation of the remaining points.\\ \\ In \algUEA, the simulation of a proposal Poisson process of intensity $\Delta_X$ on the interval $[0,T]$ to determine the skeletal time points ($\xi_1,\ldots,\xi_\kappa$), can alternatively be simulated by exploiting the \textit{exponential waiting time} property between successive events \cite{BK:PP}.
-In particular, denoting $T_1,\ldots{},T_\kappa$ as the time between each event $\xi_1,\ldots,\xi_\kappa$, then the timing of the events can be simulated by successive $\text{Exp}(\Delta_X)$ waiting times while $\sum_i T_i \leq T$.\\ \\ The independence of the points of a Poisson process allows us to simulate them in any convenient order.
-In our case it is likely the sample path at points closer to the mid-point of the interval will contain more information about the layer the entire sample path is contained within.
+The independence of arrival times of the points of a homogeneous Poisson process allows us to simulate them in any convenient order.
+In our case,\ it is likely the sample path at points closer to the mid-point of the interval will contain more information about the layer structure of the entire sample path.
 As such, there is an advantage in simulating these points first.
-If we begin at the interval mid-point ($T/2$), we can find the point closest to it by simulating $\text{Exp}(2\Delta_X)$ random variable $\tau$ (we are simulating the first point at \textit{either} side of the mid-point).
+If we begin at the interval mid-point ($T/2$), we can find the skeletal point closest to it by simulating an $\operatorname{Exp}(2\Delta_X)$ random variable, $\tau$ (we are simulating the first point at \textit{either} side of the mid-point).
 As such, the simulated point (denoted $\xi$) will be with equal probability at either $T/2-\tau$ or $T/2+\tau$.
-Considering this in the context of (\ref{eq:pois ap}), upon simulating $\xi$ we have simply broken the acceptance probability into sub-intervals, the realisation of the sample path at the simulated time ($X_\xi$) providing a binary unbiased estimate of the central sub-interval (where $u\sim U[0,1]$),
+Considering this in the context of (\ref{eqpoisap}), upon simulating $\xi$ we have simply broken the acceptance probability into the product of three probabilities associated with three disjoint sub-intervals, the realisation of the sample path at $X_\xi$ providing a binary unbiased estimate of the probability corresponding to the central sub-interval (where the expectation is with respect to $u\sim\mathrm{U}[0,1]$),